Glossary

 School Code

-For financial aid purposes, the federal ID number assigned to postsecondary educational institutions by the U.S. Department of Education.
+For financial aid purposes, the federal ID number assigned to colleges by the U.S. Department of Education.
 MSU's school code, also known as the Title IV Code or Federal School Code, is 002290.

 Scholarship